Peach Pie Recipe

 Because you’ve already cooked the filling, you really only need to bake this pie until the crust looks done.
 It should be crisp and brown around the edges, and a deep golden color towards the center.

 You’ll definitely want to wait until the pie is cool before taking a slice.
 This allows everything to firm up a bit, so that when you cut into it, the filling doesn’t slide out the sides.
-I’ll often chill mine in the fridge overnight, then allow it to come back up to room temperature (or warm it slightly in a 170-degree F oven) before serving it.
+I’ll often chill mine in the fridge overnight, then let it come back to room temperature (or warm it slightly in a 170°F oven) before serving it.

 It’s fine to leave this pie out at room temperature (covered) for a day or so.